teknoid/dabpi/README.md

 say "module" for "Support for DABPi featuring a Si4688 FM/FMHD/DAB receiver"

-compile, install the kernel and modules, add following lines to /boot/config.txt
+Compile and install the kernel + modules, add following lines to /boot/config.txt

 ```bash
 dtparam=i2s=on